Skip to Content

 • Total 40 min

-• Ingredients 8
+• Ingredients 10

 • Servings 8

-• Save
+• Pin

 Ingredients

-• 1
+1

-In deep fryer or 5-quart Dutch oven, heat 3 to 4 inches oil to 325°F over medium-high heat.
+In deep fryer or 5-quart Dutch oven, heat 3 to 4 inches of oil to 325°F over medium-high heat.

-• 2
+• Step

 Unroll 1 can of dough on work surface.
 Reshape into 12x8-inch rectangle.
-Cut dough in half lengthwise, then in half crosswise.
-Repeat with second can of dough.

-• 3
+3

 Insert 1 stick in one halved hot dog, then through one halved cheese stick.
 Repeat with remaining hot dogs and cheese.

-• 4
+• Step

-Place 1 hot dog and cheese stick on short end of each rectangle.
-Roll up dough around each, leaving stick exposed; pinch edge to seal.
-Pinch ends of dough to enclose.
+Place 1 hot dog and cheese stick on short end of each rectangle of dough.
+Roll up dough around each, leaving stick exposed.

-• 5
+• Step

 Place bread crumbs in shallow dish or pie plate.
 Roll each crescent dog in the bread crumbs, pressing to adhere.

-• 6
+• Step

 Fry in batches in hot oil 6 to 8 minutes or until deep golden brown on all sides and fully cooked inside, turning as necessary.
-Drain; immediately sprinkle on all sides with sugar.

-• 7
+• Step

-Drizzle with mustard, ketchup and mayonnaise.
+Drizzle with mustard, ketchup and/or mayonnaise.

-Nutrition Information
+Nutrition

 Nutrition Facts